ResurgenceRP/resurgencerpmod/README.md

 ## Credit
 - Ruffmuss on ResurgenceRP discord - For his help making this mod actually working
 - Red on ResurgenceRP discord - For providing lot of usefull textures and modding hints that helped to make this mod reality
-- The rubber ducky i have on my desk - For listening to me rambling about how i have DayZ modding.
+- The rubber ducky i have on my desk - For listening to me rambling about how i hate DayZ modding.

 ## Contributing